pteroctopus/faster.nvim/README.md

       -- macro is executed.
 Feature names can be seen in features table below.
       -- features_disabled can also be set to "all" and then all features that -- are on (on=true) are going to be disabled for this behaviour.
+      -- Specificaly:
-      -- Specificaly: lualine plugin is disabled when macros are executed because -- if a recursive macro opens a buffer on every iteration this error will -- happen after 300-400 hundred iterations:
+      -- * lualine plugin is disabled when macros are executed because -- if a recursive macro opens a buffer on every iteration this error will -- happen after 300-400 hundred iterations:
-      -- `E5108: Error executing lua Vim:E903: Process failed to start: too many open files: "/usr/bin/git"` features_disabled = { "lualine" },
+      -- `E5108: Error executing lua Vim:E903: Process failed to start: too many open files: "/usr/bin/git"` -- * mini.clue plugin is disabled when macros are executed because it breaks execution of some macros features_disabled = { "lualine", "mini_clue" },
     }
   },
   -- Feature table contains configuration for features faster.nvim will disable